jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/master_data.md

 * **Challenges**: Ensuring seamless data integration and consistent governance across federated MDM systems.

 6. **Multi-Domain MDM Architecture**
-* **Description**: A single MDM system is designed to manage multiple master data domains (e.g., customers, products) within one platform, providing a unified approach to managing diverse data types.
+* **Description**: A single MDM system is designed to manage multiple master data domains (e.g., customers, and products) within one platform, providing a unified approach to managing diverse data types.
 * **Pros**: Simplifies the IT landscape; reduces integration complexity; offers a consistent approach to data governance and quality across domains.
 * **Cons**: Requires a flexible and scalable MDM solution; may be challenging to meet the specific needs of each data domain within a single system.
 * **Challenges**: Balancing the flexibility needed for different data domains with the desire for a unified MDM platform.

 ## MDM Ownership
 Responsibility for Master Data Management (MDM) within an organization can vary significantly depending on the company's size, structure, and how data-driven its operations are.
-Regardless of company size, it's crucial for MDM responsibilities to involve collaboration between IT departments (who understand the technical aspects of data management and integration) and business units (who understand the data's practical use and business implications).
+Regardless of company size, MDM responsibilities must involve collaboration between IT departments (who understand the technical aspects of data management and integration) and business units (who understand the data's practical use and business implications).
 This collaborative approach ensures that MDM efforts are aligned with business objectives and that master data is both technically sound and relevant to business needs.

 ### Small Companies
 In smaller companies, MDM responsibilities might fall to a single individual or a small team.
 This could be the IT Manager, a Data Analyst, or even a Business Manager who has a good understanding of the company's data needs.

-A startup with a lean team might have its CTO or a senior developer overseeing MDM as part of their broader responsibilities.
+A startup with a lean team might have its CTO or a senior developer overseeing MDM as part of its broader responsibilities.
 They might focus on essential MDM tasks such as defining key data entities and ensuring data quality in critical systems like CRM and ERP.

 ### Medium-sized Companies
 As companies grow, they often establish dedicated roles or departments for data management.
 This might include a Data Manager, MDM Specialist, or a small Data Governance team.